Topsoil Near Me: The Ultimate Tacoma Shopping Guide

 -

-act as "rip-rap" or armor for the soil.
-Their weight keeps them from washing away, and their rounded shapes break up the speed of flowing water, forcing it to soak into the ground instead of carrying soil with it.4-8" Cobbles
+Solution: 4-8" Cobbles act as "rip-rap" or armor for the soil.
+Their weight keeps them from washing away, and their rounded shapes break up the speed of flowing water.

 2. Managing Poor Drainage (Dry Creek Beds)